 Some types of cancer can be found before they cause symptoms.
-Checking for cancer (or for conditions that may lead to cancer) in people who have no symptoms is called screening.
-Screening can help doctors find and treat some types of cancer early.
-Generally, cancer treatment is more effective when the disease is found early.
+Checking for cancer, or for conditions that may lead to cancer, in people who have no symptoms is called screening.
+Screenings can help physicians find and treat some types of cancer early, generally allowing treatment to be more effective.
 However, not all types of cancer have screening tests and some tests are only for people with specific genetic risks.

 The following content from the American Cancer Society provides information on some of the most widely used screening tests for common cancers.
 Please speak to your health care provider for additional information.